Mayazure/py-stats19/README.md

 🚸 **py-stats19**  is a Python package developed to support digital twin applications for spatio-temporal urban crash analysis.
-Inspired by the [**R stats19 package**](https://github.com/ropensci/stats19) package, this package provides a more efficient tool to download and format the Road Safety Data from the official [**Road Safety Database**](https://www.data.gov.uk/dataset/cb7ae6f0-4be6-4935-9277-47e5ce24a11f/road-safety-data) published by the Department for Transport, UK, since 1979.
+Inspired by the [**R stats19 package**](https://github.com/ropensci/stats19) package, this package provides a Python version tool to download and format the Road Safety Data from the official [**Road Safety Database**](https://www.data.gov.uk/dataset/cb7ae6f0-4be6-4935-9277-47e5ce24a11f/road-safety-data) published by the Department for Transport, UK, since 1979.
 Additionally, **py-stats19** enhances the data by incorporating extra `temporal information` and `geometric details`.

 The whole data set contains three tables: `casualty`, `collision`, and `vehicle`.
 The data set is updated annually and contains detailed information about road traffic accidents in Great Britain.